peterkhe1999/CheatSheet/OSEP/README.md

 ### PowerShell CLM Bypass

-Leverage InstallUtil, a command-line utility that allows us to install and uninstall server resources by executing the installer components in a specified assembly.
-We can abuse it to execute arbitrary C# code.
+Leverage **InstallUtil**, a command-line utility that allows us to install and uninstall server resources by executing the installer components in a specified assembly.

-To use InstallUtil in this way, we must put the code we want to execute inside either the install or uninstall methods of the installer class.
+=> abuse it to execute arbitrary C# code by putting the code inside either the install or uninstall methods of the installer class.

 We are only going to use the uninstall method since the install method requires administrative privileges to execute.

 The System.Configuration.Install namespace is missing an assembly reference in Visual Studio.

-We can add this by again right-clicking on References in the Solution Explorer and choosing Add References....
-From here, we'll navigate to the Assemblies menu on the left-hand side and scroll down to System.Configuration.Install.
+=> add this by right-clicking on **References** in the Solution Explorer and choosing **Add References**.... > navigate to the **Assemblies** menu on the left-hand side and scroll down to **System.Configuration.Install**.

-We enabled AppLocker DLL rules to block untrusted DLLs.
+Enabled AppLocker DLL rules to block untrusted DLLs.
 Leverage InstallUtil to bypass AppLocker and revive the powerful reflective DLL injection technique.

 ```csharp
 using System;